-This module centres around the student's principal discipline of voice use.
-It provides a variety of practical contexts for the student to discover ways to utilise their voice in both a solo and group performance setting.
-In addition to this, the students will be provided with the opportunity to lead rehearsals and be introduced to choral conducting.
-Multiple factors related to technical, creative, interpretive, leadership and presentation skills will be introduced to them as individuals and within workshop and ensemble environments.
-There will be a core focus on engaging with diverse repertoire to gain insight into the vocal group and ensemble idiom as well as developing confidence as an individual performer within peer learning situations.
-It will support the other modules by enabling the application of skills and knowledge acquired elsewhere within the programme in a practical and applied context with additional insight into musical leadership/direction within an ensemble setting.
+This module centres around the student's principal discipline of voice use within a live performance setting.
+It provides a variety of practical contexts for the student to continue to discover ways to utilise their voice in both a solo and group performance setting.
+Multiple factors related to technical, creative, interpretive and presentation skills will be introduced to them as individuals and within workshop and ensemble environments.
+There will continue to be a core focus on engaging with diverse repertoire to gain insight into the vocal group and ensemble idiom as well as further developing confidence as an individual performer and ensemble leader within peer learning situations.
+It will support the other modules by enabling the application of skills and knowledge acquired elsewhere within the programme in a practical and applied context with a focus on live performance for this semester.